The Perks of Living in Palawan

-We are lucky to have found this place we are renting right now, while looking for the right place for us to buy.
+We are lucky to have found this place we are renting right now while looking for the right place for us to buy.
 It is in the suburb, which used to be a thicket of shrubs and some forest trees.
 As the city is expanding, suburbs were also being opened.
-It is relatively quite and secure.
+It is relatively quiet and secure.
 Our landlord has a Pit Bull that guards us, so don’t even try.
 I have space for growing a small vegetable garden, and there are lots of birds – the original twitters.
 Here are some of their tweets, in English.

 “Where are you Bird!”
 And waking up in the morning, there’s this loyal bird that says to us, “they’re cute, they’re cute, they’re cute!
 But a sarcastic one cuts the loyal bird, “Bird, are you okay!?!
 Are you okay, bird!?!”.
 But this one cracks us hard, “Aaaaaaaaah wakata, kata, %$^%$^*&()…”.
-Or, it depends on what your frame of mind is, the tweets can become more sexier.
-And/or if you’re into History and CSIs (Crime Scene Investigations), one of the birds sings of Jose Rizal and another may have found the Governor at Large.
+Or, it depends on what your frame of mind is, the tweets can become sexier.
+And if you’re into History and CSIs (Crime Scene Investigations), one of the birds sings of Jose Rizal, and another may have found the Governor at Large.
 Isn’t it lovely?